Foreign relations of Argentina: Sovereignty claims

-Argentina claims part of Antarctica as Argentine Antarctica, an area delimited by the 25° West and 74° West meridians and the 60° South parallel.
+Argentina claims part of Antarctica as Argentine Antarctica, an area within the 25° West and 74° West meridians and the 60° South parallel.
 This claim overlaps the British and Chilean claims, though all territorial claims in Antarctica are currently suspended under the Antarctic Treaty System.
 Argentina also claims the British overseas territories of the Falkland Islands and South Georgia and the South Sandwich Islands.
 In addition a 50 km long border with Chile in the Southern Patagonian Ice Field is awaiting demarcation as required under a 1998 treaty.

 On 22 April 2009, the Argentine government submitted a claim to the United Nations (UN) for 1700000 km2 of ocean territory to be recognised as Argentina's continental shelf as governed by the Convention on the Continental Shelf and Convention on the Law of the Sea.
 Argentina claims to have spent 11 years investigating the matter and submitted 800 kg of documents in support of the claim.
 If the claim is recognised by the UN then Argentina will gain the rights to the commercial exploitation of the sea bed (which includes mining and oil drilling).
-The new claim will add to the existing 4800000 km2 of commercial shelf already managed by Argentina and includes the disputed British overseas territories of the Falklands, South Georgia and the South Sandwich Islands and parts of Antarctica disputed with Chile and the United Kingdom.
+The new claim will add to the existing 4800000 km2 of commercial shelf already managed by Argentina and includes the disputed British overseas territories of the Falklands, South Georgia, the South Sandwich Islands as well as parts of Antarctica that are also disputed by Chile.

-As of 2016 the UN Commission on the Limits of the Continental Shelf (CLCS) decided to expand Argentina maritime territory in the South Atlantic Ocean by 35% thus increasing by 1700000 km2 its territorial waters, fixing the limit of its territory at 200 to 350 nmi from its coast.
+As of 2016, the UN Commission on the Limits of the Continental Shelf (CLCS) decided to expand Argentina maritime territory in the South Atlantic Ocean by 35% thus increasing by 1700000 km2 its territorial waters, fixing the limit of its territory at 200 to 350 nmi from its coast.
 However, this ruling did not increase Argentina's Exclusive Economic Zone (EEZ) which is calculated differently and over which the CLCS has no authority to make a determination.
 In fact, the CLCS finding is likely to strengthen the UK’s claim to the contested seabed around the islands because the CLCS finding makes it more likely that the seabed between the islands and the Argentine mainland needs to be shared.
 The UN CLCS ruling included a caveat referencing the unresolved diplomatic dispute between Argentina and the United Kingdom over the Falkland Islands.